A new quasi-analytic class: Stacks and perforations

-Note that the set $ \Rt(V(r))$ is closed and has some resemblance with a {\em swiss cheese}, as it obtained by removing projected discs centred at $\omega$ of radius $r(\omega)$.
-In general it will be a kind of Cantor set, where we remove open discs instead of intervals.
-It is our philosophy to avoid as much as possible the considerations of this cheese, and rather work with the much better behaved set $V(r)$.
+\end{enumerate} \end{definition} We often omit the subscript $r$ in the definition of the residual set.
+Note that the set $ \Rt(V)$ is closed and has some resemblance with a {\em swiss cheese}, as it obtained by removing projected discs centred at $\omega$ of radius $r(\omega)$.
+In general it will be constructed similarly to a Cantor set, where we remove open discs instead of intervals.
+It is our philosophy to avoid as much as possible the considerations on this cheese, and rather work with the much better behaved set $\Vt(r)$.
 The residual set will play the role of a convergence domain as we shall now see.